jonlpersson/ed-latimore/site/_posts/2023-11-03-the-dichotomy-of-control-a-street-smart-survival-tactic.md

 We cannot erase anger or sadness over mistreatment, but we can lessen the grip external negativity has over us.
 It need not derail our purpose or progress.

 Marcus Aurelius wrote in Meditations: "The happiness of your life depends upon the quality of your thoughts.”
-A dichotomy mindset builds resilience by framing events more thoughtfully to minimize suffering.
+This mindset builds resilience by framing events more thoughtfully to minimize suffering.
 We assign meaning to circumstances - why not shift perspective for tranquility?

 This street-smart outlook reminds us we always have power over our reactions and ambition, even if our surroundings seem imposing.
 Environmental influences alone do not shape destiny.
 Many figures rose from dire conditions by mastering what they could change through willpower, determination, and grit.

 So in rough spots, remember—you may not control all events, but you have autonomy over the only thing that truly matters: how you respond.
 Your judgments determine whether external factors defeat or empower you.
 With wisdom, you can thrive amidst almost any hardship.

-## Dichotomy of control training: Putting the control into practice
+## Putting the control into practice: Dichotomy of control training

 Choose a minor disturbing event and write down why it's bothering you.
 Next, draw two columns labeled "Controllable" and "Uncontrollable" and list components of the issue, sorting each into the appropriate column based on your control over it.